acrlabs/simkube-ci-action/docs/troubleshooting.md

 - Invalid configuration passed to driver (the most common cause)
 - Missing AMI dependencies (if not using the ACRL SimKube AMIs)

+### Fixes

+- We include some status and minimal logs in the failure summary section of the action output, this will be visible if `run-simulation` returns a non-zero exit code
+- In CI, setting the `keep-alive` input on the `launch-runner` action to `true` will keep the runner from auto terminating allowing you to SSH into the instance and inspect the detailed logs

+> [WARNING!]
+When using `keep-alive` be sure to manually delete your EC2 instance as it **will not** self-terminate!

 ## 2.2 Missing Configuration Files

 A default set of hooks is provided in the `run-simulation` CI action.
-This should issue is only common in custom configurations, not in `simkube-ci-action`.
+This issue is most common to custom configurations, not in CI using `simkube-ci-action`.

 ### Symptoms